wlina2511/mb_technical-test_playable/README.md

 ##### Step by step guide

 Open **Unity** and the project folder.
 Click **Play** and try to do the best possible score !
+To play, you only need to hold left click and your character will move, if you let it go the character will stop.
 Have fun !

 ### Final thoughts and bibliography